Records and curiosities in solving of Rubik's cube

 Most Rubik's cubes solved while blindfolded

-Phenomenal Marcin Kowalczyk has solved, while being blindfolded, 95 out of 100 scrambled cubes.
-He spent 5 and a quarter hours to memorize them, and an hour and twenty minutes to solve them.
-I would definitely fell asleep during my attempt.
+Phenomenal Graham Siggins has solved, while being blindfolded, 189 out of 200 scrambled cubes.
+He spent 5 hours, 2 minutes and 16 seconds memorizing them.
+Then he needed 1 hour, 19 minutes and 15 seconds to solve them.
+I can teel you I would definitely fell asleep during my attempt.

 Rubik's cube solved while blindfolded in a pair

 Two are better than one.
 That was apparently a motto for Tim Habermaas and Stefan Pochamnn.
 They were memorizing the same cube, then they were putting their blindfolds on and they were solving it (but from different angles, so each of them basically got different scramble).
 Fascinating.

 - Rowe Hessler solved 6 680 cubes within 24 hours, making an entry into the Guiness book of records?